 California residents who are applying for a new card will need to complete a Library Card Application (versión Española) and present a valid photo ID along with proof of a current California residential address.

-NOTE: Photocopied documents, computer printouts or electronic representations (e.g. mobile device displays) are not acceptable as forms of photo ID or proof of residency.
+NOTE: Photocopied documents or electronic representations (e.g. mobile device displays) are not acceptable as forms of photo ID or proof of residency.

 NOTE: A valid photo ID must be presented in order to renew one's card.
 Any outstanding account balance must be cleared prior to renewal.

 Any person in possession of your card may use the card to checkout items from the Library.
 Keep your card safe and be aware that you are responsible for everything that is checked out on your account.
 Notify the Library immediately if your card is lost or stolen.

 Persons who wish to use the Library's Internet-enabled PCs must be in possession of their own valid Library card.
 Cards cannot be borrowed or shared amongst users for the purpose of using these workstations.

 Library cards must be periodically renewed to ensure that the contact information that we have on file is accurate and current.
 You will need to present a valid photo ID at one of our four locations (Main Library, Fairview, Montana, or Ocean Park) in order to extend your registration for another term.

 Patrons with outstanding fines or fees on their account are required to pay their outstanding balance in full in order to renew their library privilege.
 California residents not residing in Santa Monica must pay a $25.00 annual fee when renewing a library card.

 To keep our records current, we ask you to notify us when you move and to re-verify your address with suitable documentation.

 Notify any Santa Monica Public Library location by phone or in person as soon as you notice your card has been lost or stolen so that we can block anyone else from using it.
 We will not hold you responsible for items that are checked out after you reported your card was lost or stolen, but you will be responsible for items checked out before that.